 Individual Records Intent Applicable Indicator Required for Compliance 5.
-Personal Information, Consent Each service agency must have policies and procedures regarding consent to any collection, use or disclosure of personal information.
+Personal A Information, Consent Each service agency must have policies and procedures regarding consent to any collection, use or disclosure of personal information.
 (O.Reg.299/10, 10(1)(2)) To protect the personal information of persons receiving supports and services.
 To all service agencies.
 Review Individual Records for a signed consent from the individual receiving supports and services from the service agency or from the person acting on behalf of the person with a developmental disability.
 Example: Consents for medical information disclosure; photographs; fire plan etc. A letter and/or documentation confirming completion of corrective action.

-Individual Records Intent Applicable Indicator Required for Compliance Each service agency shall provide mandatory education and awareness-building on abuse prevention and reporting to persons with a developmental disability receiving services and supports from the service agency in a language and manner that is appropriate to the capacity of the person with a developmental disability when the person begins to receive services and supports from the service agency and every year thereafter.
-(O.Reg.299/10, 8(2)(c)) To ensure that persons receiving supports and services are prepared in advance and clearly understand zero tolerance of abuse, the various forms of abuse and the steps to follow in the event that abuse occurrences.
+Individual Records Intent Applicable Indicator Required for Compliance 6.
+Abuse, Education/ Refresher O To ensure that persons receiving supports and services are prepared in advance and clearly understand zero tolerance of abuse, the various forms of abuse and the steps to follow in the event that abuse occurrences.
 The intent of the annual requirement is that they are completed annually e.g. 2011, 2012 and 2013.
 For persons receiving residential and community participation supports from two different agencies, if either one of the two agencies provides the mandatory training and communicates (in writing) to the other that the training has taken place, both agencies should record it in the person's file.
 While the regulation specifies that the service agency is responsible to make sure that the training has occurred (example: Residential) it does not specify who actually provides the training e.g. Day Supports.
 To all service agencies.
 Review visual aids and written materials used to assist persons receiving support to understand zero abuse tolerance.
 Review Individual Records.
 Evidence may include: • Meeting Minutes • Electronic training • Training certificates • Acknowledgement forms or training attendance logs • Intake/orientation records • Individual Support Plan Annual refresher should be completed within 12 months of the last completion date For compliance, must be completed in consecutive years.
 A letter and/or documentation confirming completion of corrective action.